asanmateu/asanmateu/README.md

 In my **current position** at [Kertos](https://kertos.io/), I implement scalable AI-powered features within a product that automates data privacy and information security compliance operations.

-In my **previous role** at [JOOR](https://www.joor.com/)'s luxury fashion B2B marketplace, I contributed to the development of APIs and the Orders & Payments microservices.
+In my **previous role** at [JOOR](https://www.joor.com/)'s leading luxury fashion B2B marketplace, I contributed to the development of APIs and the Orders & Payments microservices.

 ---